 - Double-click on the parameter row heading you just added to open the Move to User Parameter dialog to change the parameter name and set it as a User Parameter.

 You can add any number of user-defined parameter rows and assign any name to them.

-- Right click on any column label row and select Add User Parameters from the context menu.
+- Right click on any label row header and choose Add User Parameters... to add after selected row.

 Note that user-defined parameter rows can also be created on data import, provided your data files contain metadata in the header and you have pre-defined parameters using the Origin Import Wizard.